 After completing her Bachelor’s degree, Becky spent two years in Brazil working in an ecophysiology lab at the State University of Campinas.
 She worked on a project investigating the ecological and physiological responses of trees to climate change, in a high elevation cloud forest.

-Becky believes that the interdisciplinary nature of the IGC Program will give her the knowledge and ability to approach research questions and future endeavors in a unique way and is looking forward to the opportunities and cross-discipline collaboration that the IGC IGEP will provide.
+Becky believes that the interdisciplinary nature of the IGC Program provides her the knowledge and ability to approach research questions and future endeavors in a unique way.